-Try to carry your baby in a sling/carrier.
-Plan activities and outings to kid friendly places, and spend time with other parents that have babies.
+Try to carry your baby in a sling, carrier, or backpack.
+Plan activities and outings to kidfriendly places, and spend time with other parents that have babies.

-10. NOT FEELING WELL.
+10. NOT FEELING WELL

 Gas can lead to a great deal of crying.
-If your baby cries after feeding, gas could be causing some tummy pain.
-Try lying them on their back, holding their feet, and gently moving their legs in a bicycling motion.
+If your baby cries after feeding, it could be gas that is causing some tummy pain.
+Try lying him/her on her back, holding their feet, and gently moving his/her legs in a bicycling motion.